 the history of the United States

 Erected 1968 by National Park Service.

 Location.
 42° 25.823′ N, 73° 20.341′ W. Marker is near Pittsfield, Massachusetts, in Berkshire County.
+Marker is in the entry portal leading to the Visitor Center.
 Touch for map.
-Marker is in the entry portal leading to the Visitor Center.
 Marker is at or near this postal address: 1843 West Housatonic Street, Pittsfield MA 01201, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Shaker Color (a few steps from this marker); Hancock Shaker Village: Powered by the Sun for Over 200 Years (within shouting distance of this marker); Sgt.
-Glenn R. Allison (approx. 4.3 miles away); Sergeant Edward J. Burns (approx. 4.3 miles away); Veteran of the Year Roman Walter Sadlowski (approx. 4.3 miles away); Pittsfield Veterans Memorial (approx. 4.3 miles away); Pittsfield Soldiers Monument (approx. 4˝ miles away).
+Shaker Color (a few steps from this marker); Hancock Shaker Village: Powered by the Sun for Over 200 Years Town of New Lebanon War Memorial (approx. 3.8 miles away in New York); Mohican Blessing Fountain (approx. 3.8 miles away in New York); Sgt.
+Glenn R. Allison (approx. 4.3 miles away); Sergeant Edward J. Burns (approx. 4.3 miles away); Veteran of the Year (approx. 4.3 miles away); Roman Walter Sadlowski (approx. 4.3 miles away).
 Touch for a list and map of all markers in Pittsfield.

 Also see . . .

 1. The Shakers: A Brief History.
 (Submitted on June 14, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.)

 2. Shakers at Hancock Shaker Village.
 (Submitted on June 14, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.)